-The mission of the SJSJ is to promote critical interdisciplinary discussions on urgent problems of social justice, including exploring the often-conflicting meanings of justice that arise in a diverse society.
+The mission of the Seattle Journal for Social Justice (SJSJ) is to promote critical interdisciplinary discussions on urgent problems of social justice, including exploring the often-conflicting meanings of justice that arise in a diverse society.

 The journal is published twice a year.
 A peer-reviewed, student-edited, interdisciplinary journal, the SJSJ publishes writings that reflect theoretical, literary and hands-on approaches toward achieving social justice.
 Traditional academic articles are welcome.
 Nontraditional formats such as narrative, commentary, interview, essay and artwork are also encouraged.